 In the morning we have the opportunity to experience South Africa's longest river, the Gariep/Orange River by canoe, or spend some time relaxing at the riverside camp.

-This morning we hit the long dusty road that take us north into the vast Namib Desert area of Namibia.
+This morning we hit the long dusty road that takes us north into the vast Namib Desert area of Namibia.

 We stay at in twin share rooms with en suite bathrooms at a lodge with a pool and bar.
 The next two nights are spent at this desert lodge, just outside of the 50 000km² Namib-Naukluft National Park, one of the largest national parks in Africa.
 The Namib-Naukluft protects large tracts of uninhabited desert, home to unusual and rare creatures, plants and birds.